Responsibilities of a Construction Safety Officer

 Safety Trends in Construction

-Some companies are using drones or UAV to conduct safety audits and inspections instantaneously, allowing the safety officer to be "next" to the individual performing the task.
+Some companies are using drones or unmanned aerial vehicles (UAV) to conduct safety audits and inspections instantaneously, letting the safety officer observe events as if they were right there next to the person performing the task.

 Policy and Regulation Maintenance

 Safety officers develop, implement, and enforce policies that reduce the risk of accidents.
 The safety officer determines what policies are needed and how to enforce them.